DylanAKing/OpenVPN-Installer/README.md

 |  Arch  | Rolling |      Postponed     |

 ##Disclaimer!!!##\
-This installer script is not affiliated with OpenVPN® or OpenVPN Inc.\
+This installer script is not affiliated with OpenVPN® or OpenVPN Inc.

 © 2002-2019 OpenVPN Inc.\
-OpenVPN is a registered trademark of OpenVPN  Inc.\
+OpenVPN is a registered trademark of OpenVPN  Inc.

 Installation requirements:

     - 2 clean Server Systems or Virtual Machines with lan access

     - LAN ip addresses of both systems

-    - active internet connection on one system and lan acess to the other

-    - identity of the network interface to use on the Server(ex: en0, eth0, ens18,...)
+    - Identity of the network interface to use on the Server System(ex: en0, eth0, ens18,...)

 Script Dependencies: